claymation/django-zillow-neighborhoods/README.md

 Demo
 ----

-The [Neighborhoods project](https://github.com/claymation/django-zillow/demo) demonstrates how to incorporate `django-zillow` into a Django project.
+The [included demo project](https://github.com/claymation/django-zillow/demo) demonstrates how to incorporate `django-zillow` into a Django project.

 Requirements